A convenience utility for software source code validation and linting

 - Prevent committing hard source code breakpoints, like Python’s import pdb ; pdb.set_trace()

-- Support (on its way) for Subversion, Git, Github, Travis CI, Jenkings and other popular version control and continuous integration
+- Support (on its way) for Subversion, Git, Github, Travis CI, Jenkings and other popular version control and continuous integration systems

 Current trunk continuous integration status with Travis CI